technoY2K/aca-subsidy-calculator/README.md

 ## Development Notes

 - Calculations are performed client-side for fast, responsive results
-- Form validation ensures all required fields are filled
-- Results are displayed with clear visual hierarchy
-- Cost increases are highlighted in red for emphasis
 - Action steps provide next steps for users